Reversing Lens-Induced Myopia

 I am not a medical professional.
-What follows is obviously medical advice.
+What follows is obviously shaped a bit like medical advice.
 It is not delivered with the warranty of fitness for any purpose.
 I am some guy on the Internet.
 You are responsible for your health.
-If you follow this advice, make sure you read the note about driving.
+If you follow the model's interventions, make sure you read the note about driving.

 I am not asserting that this model is correct.
 It is a theory.
 I am only enumerating my understanding of it in detail.
 I happen to suspect that the interventions it suggests are somewhat effective, but that more good research is necessary.

 I am not trying to sell you anything.

 If you are concerned about your vision health, speak to an ophthalmologist (the medical doctors who work with eyes).

 It will probably end up being called the EndMyopia method or the Steiner method if it hits mainstream.
 It's not the Bates method.